Mito8888/Car-Dashboard/README.md

 # Car-Dashboard
-A car dashboard render by using OpenGL
+A car dashboard UI using OpenGL